 Hormonal balance is something to strive for throughout our lifetime.
 Women typically begin to produce less progesterone in their late 20s or 30s, and it keeps dropping.

-Supplementing with progesterone can dramatically improve symptoms such as hot flushes, difficulty sleepinganxiety, mood swings and cognitive changes (brain fog).
+Supplementing with progesterone can dramatically improve symptoms such as hot flushes, difficulty sleeping, anxiety, mood swings and cognitive changes (brain fog).

-Bioidentical progesterone cream can relieve symptoms of both oestrogen excess, stabilise the nervous system (the hypothalamic-pituitary-adrenal axis) and support thyroid function.
+Bioidentical PMS cream can relieve symptoms of both oestrogen excess, stabilise the nervous system (the hypothalamic-pituitary-adrenal axis) and support thyroid function.
 All of this can make you feel that much more resilient and able to cope with whatever life throws at you.

-If you are suffering from symptoms such as anxiety, mood swings, breast tenderness, brain fog, fatigue, or PMS and you think you may benefit from bioidentical progesterone cream, get in touch with the experienced team at Hormones and You to book an assessment.
+If you are suffering from symptoms such as anxiety, mood swings, breast tenderness, brain fog, fatigue, or PMS and you think you may benefit from bioidentical PMS cream, get in touch with the experienced team at Hormones and You to book an assessment.